To see my new zombie circus collection please visit my new blog.

 Now, although this is based on Steve’s work, it has allowed me to start personalising the style of the dolls and moving away from the templates I have been using so far.

 The body parts are a combination of patterns from both Jan Horrox and Patti Medaris Culea to get the shape of the arms that most reflected the photo I had chosen to work from, one bent and one straight, this meant resizing the length of one of the arms to keep them a uniform length.
-I also extended the length of the legs and added wire inside to enable to doll to stand in his zombie pose.
+I also extended the length of the legs and added wire inside to enable the doll to stand in his zombie pose.
 To create a male torso, I widen the waist.

-The details have been drawn on by hand with micron pens and water colour pencils and a little bit of stitching in red for the zombie scars.
+The details have been drawn on by hand with micron pens and watercolour pencils and a little bit of stitching in red for the zombie scars.

 The set of poi are simple and small woollen pom-poms.